SasidharPV/percyAI/README.md

     - [Licensing](#licensing)
   - [Disclaimers](#disclaimers)
 ## User story
-Welcome to the *Chat with your data* Solution accelerator repository!
-The *Chat with your data* Solution accelerator is a powerful tool that combines the capabilities of Azure AI Search and Large Language Models (LLMs) to create a conversational search experience.
-This solution accelerator uses an Azure OpenAI GPT model and an Azure AI Search index generated from your data, which is integrated into a web application to provide a natural language interface, including [speech-to-text](docs/speech_to_text.md) functionality, for search queries.
+Welcome to the *Percy AI* Enterprise AI repository!
+The *Percy AI* Enterprise AI is a powerful tool that combines the capabilities of Azure AI Search and Large Language Models (LLMs) to create a conversational search experience.
+This Enterprise AI uses an Azure OpenAI GPT model and an Azure AI Search index generated from your data, which is integrated into a web application to provide a natural language interface, including [speech-to-text](docs/speech_to_text.md) functionality, for search queries.
 Users can drag and drop files, point to storage, and take care of technical setup to transform documents.
 Everything can be deployed in your own subscription to accelerate your use of this technology.

 ![Solution Architecture - PERCY AI](/docs/images/cwyd-solution-architecture.png)